Installing NGINX Ingress Controller#

 This tutorial covers the installation of Ingress NGINX Controller, which is an open source project made by the Kubernetes community. k0s doesn't come with a built-in ingress controller, but it's easy to deploy Ingress NGINX Controller as shown in this document.
 Other ingress solutions can be used as well (see the links at the end of the page).

-vs. LoadBalancer
+NodePort vs. LoadBalancer vs. Ingress#

 NodePort, as the name says, means that a port on a node is configured to route incoming requests to a certain service.
-The port range is limited to 30000-32767, so you cannot expose commonly used ports like 80 or 443 via NodePort
+The port range is limited to 30000-32767, so you cannot expose commonly used ports like 80 or 443 via NodePort.

 LoadBalancer is a service, which is typically implemented by the cloud provider as an external service (with additional cost).
 Load balancers can also be installed internally in the Kubernetes cluster with MetalLB, which is typically used for bare-metal deployments.
 Load balancer provides a single IP address to access your services, which can run on multiple nodes.

-or host network.
+Ingress controller helps to consolidate routing rules of multiple applications into one entity.
+Ingress controller is exposed to an external network with the help of NodePort, LoadBalancer or host network.
 You can also use Ingress controller to terminate TLS for your domain in one place, instead of terminating TLS for each application separately.

 Ingress NGINX Controller#

 Ingress NGINX Controller is a very popular ingress for Kubernetes.
 In many cloud environments, it can be exposed to an external network by using the load balancer offered by the cloud provider.
 However, cloud load balancers are not necessary.
 Load balancer can also be implemented with MetalLB, which can be deployed in the same Kubernetes cluster.
-Another option to expose the Ingress controller to an external network is to use NodePort
+Another option to expose the Ingress controller to an external network is to use NodePort.
+The third option is to use host network.
+All of these alternatives are described in more detail on below, with separate examples.

-Installation using NodePort
+Installation using NodePort#

-is the most simple example for Ingress NGINX Controller as we can avoid the load balancer dependency.
-NodePort
+Installing using NodePort is the most simple example for Ingress NGINX Controller as we can avoid the load balancer dependency.
+NodePort is used for exposing the controller to the external network.

 -